Svitlana937/Svit_Koz_DA/README.md

 2. Go to the repository page to your browser.
 3. Click the green Code butto.
 4. Click the Codespaces tab.
-5. Click Create New Codespace on main.
+5. Click Create New Codespace on main .

 ## Technologies